marcmerlin/SmartMatrix_GFX/README.md

 - https://github.com/mrfaptastic/ESP32-RGB64x32MatrixPanel-I2S-DMA offers a
 totally different approach to offering Adafruit::GFX on RGB panels.
 It uses DMA on ESP32 to do mostly CPU free updates.
-It is a proof of concept that only offers 64x32 as of right now,this library does not support 1/8 scan rate panels.but could be extended to more.
+This library does not support as many kinds of panels, lie 1/8 scan rate panels, but could be extended to more.
 Contrary to SmartMatrix it does full frame PWM (SmartMatrix does line level PWM which can yield different artifacts on camera).
 This library is ESP32 only.

 - https://github.com/pixelmatix/SmartMatrix is the fanciest RGB Panel